 The regression models will be in effect as long as there is spreadsheet data in the spreadsheet field (regardless of the check box state).
 To remove data from a "Spreadsheet Data" field, put the cursor in the field, then use control-a (to select all the content in the field), then use control-x (to clear it).

 Ventilation Rate: Specify in CFM or as a percent of the fan capacity.
 Remaining fan capacity (not used in ventilation) is available for use by the economizer.

-An alternate method establishing the ventilation level is by adjusting the ventilation fraction in a custom building model (see the Building Type control).
+An alternate method for establishing the ventilation level is by adjusting the ventilation fraction in a custom building-load model (see the Building Type control).

-mixed air is composed complete of outside air) of the fan's capacity.
-This
+(entering mixed air is composed completely of outside air) of the fan's

 When in the "CFM" mode, values above 100% of fan capacity may be allowed.
 CFM values in excess of primary fan capacity are assumed to be supported by a secondary fan.